Looking for a good translation blog?

 Judy and Dagmar Jenner are twins who translate between Spanish, German, French and English.

-Their blog contains a variety of info on court interpretation and acquiring new clients.
+Their blog contains a wealth of info on court interpretation and ways to acquire new clients.

-Their post on machine translation is especially informative and provides ideas on how to utilize MT to improve the quality of human translation.
+Their post on machine translation demonstrates ways to utilize MT to improve the quality of human translation.

 They also offer a course on translation marketing.